-Start-up Mondo raises £1m from the crowd in just 96 seconds
+Start-up Monzo raises £1m from the crowd in just 96 seconds

 London-based mobile banking business will use "record breaking" Crowdcube round to facilitate launch and roll-out services

-London-based Mondo, a mobile-first banking start-up, has secured £1m investment in a “record breaking” 96 seconds via equity crowdfunding platfrm Crowdcube.
+London-based Monzo, a mobile-first banking start-up, has secured £1m investment in a “record-breaking” 96 seconds via equity crowdfunding platform Crowdcube.

 The capped fundraise saw 1,861 investors back the campaign for a share 3.33% of the equity, with an average amount invested of £542.

-Having already received £7m from Passion Capital in two separate funding rounds, Mondo will use this latest finance to kick-start its public launch and accelerate the roll-out of its services.
+Having already received £7m from Passion Capital in two separate funding rounds, Monzo will use this latest finance to kick-start its public launch and accelerate the roll-out of its services.

 Blomfield said: “We’re the first bank to enable customers to become shareholders through a crowdfunding platform.
 Our customers are already helping us to build the bank from the ground up by alpha testing the mobile app.